RLBot/RLBotJavaExample/src/main/python/README_Tournament.md

 Advanced:

 - It's fine to close and restart `.bat` while the framework is active.
-- If there is a port conflict, you can modify both copies of `port.cfg` to use a different one.
+- If there is a port conflict, you can modify the port in the bot's python file. to use a different one.
 There's one here and one in the bin folder.